mohamadjamous/mohamadjamous/README.md

 # About Me:
 👋 Hi there!
-I’m a Software Engineer with 5 years of experience in Android and iOS development.
+I’m a Software Engineer with 5 years of experience in Android and iOS mobile development.
 I specialize in Kotlin, Java, Swift, and SwiftUI, leveraging technologies like MVVM, coroutines, Jetpack Compose, and Firebase to build seamless mobile apps.
 Passionate about creating efficient, user-centered solutions and always eager to collaborate on impactful projects. 🚀

 ## 🌐 Socials: